The Tasmanian Science Talent Search 2023

 great!
 Maybe it could be a computer

-aided design, or a coded animation.
+aided design, or a coded animation. - Describe the engineering details; list

 the steps that would need to be taken